ysyk2021/ai-based-supply-chain-visibility-enhancing-transparency-and-traceability/src/chapter-5.md

-Chapter: AI-Based Supply Chain Visibility Techniques and Strategies
+AI-Based Supply Chain Visibility Techniques and Strategies
 ===================================================================

 AI-based supply chain visibility is rapidly evolving, with new techniques and strategies emerging all the time.
 In this chapter, we will provide an overview of some of the key AI-based supply chain visibility techniques and strategies that businesses can leverage to improve their supply chain operations.